Hamal

-Hamal, pronounced /ˈhæməl/, is a star in the northern zodiacal constellation of Aries.
+Hamal, /ˈhæməl/, is a star in the northern zodiacal constellation of Aries.
 It has the Bayer designation Alpha Arietis, which is Latinized from α Arietis and abbreviated Alpha Ari or α Ari.
 This star is visible to the naked eye with an apparent visual magnitude of 2.0.
 Hamal is the brightest star in the constellation and, on average, the 50th-brightest star in the night sky.
 Based upon parallax measurements made with the Hipparcos astrometry satellite, Hamal is about 65.8 ly from Earth.
 It is drifting closer to the Sun with a radial velocity of −14 km/s.

-This is an aging giant star that may host an orbiting planet with a mass greater than Jupiter.
+This is an aging giant star that is likely to host an orbiting planet with a mass greater than Jupiter.

 Nomenclature

 Hamal is the brightest star in the constellation of Aries.

 Alpha Arietis is the star's Bayer designation.
 It also bears the Flamsteed designation of 13 Arietis.

 The traditional name Hamal (also written Hemal, Hamul, Ras Hammel) derives from the Arabic رأس الحمل rās al-ħamal "head of the ram", in turn from the name for the constellation as a whole, Al Ħamal "the ram".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Hamal for this star.

+Another Arabic name, El Nath or Alnath meaning "the butting [horns]", was historically used for this star, including by Geoffrey Chaucer, but it is now associated with Beta Tauri.

 In Chinese, 婁宿 (Lóu Su), meaning Bond (asterism), refers to an asterism consisting of Hamal, β Arietis and γ Arietis.
 Consequently, the Chinese name for Hamal itself is 婁宿三 (Lóu Su sān, the Third Star of Bond).